 (4) Within 14 days of the close of nominations the returning officer is to deliver to the secretary (or a similar officer) of each organisation eligible to vote in the election a ballot paper initialled by the returning officer.

-234. Replacement ballot paper
+234. Ballot papers, replacing

 If the returning officer is satisfied that the ballot paper for an organisation entitled to vote at the election has not been received or has been lost or spoiled, the returning officer may issue a replacement ballot paper to that organisation.

-235. Voting
+235. Voting, method of

 (1) To exercise its right to vote in an election an organisation is to —